 There's so much you can do to customize your cinnamon roll monkey bread - this is especially true if you are making your cinnamon rolls by scratch.

 - Add in fruits like apples, peaches, banana slices, or even dried fruits like cranberries or raisins.

-- You can add in different spices like pumpkin spice, ginger, or cardamom.
+- You can add in different spices like pumpkin spice, chai spice, ginger, or cardamom.

 - Chopped nuts also work really well in the monkey bread.

-- Experiment with different icing flavors, or even caramel.
+- Experiment with different icing flavors, chocolate syrup, or even salted caramel.

 There are a few tips you I think you will need to make sure your monkey bread comes out perfect.

 - Use a high-quality bundt pan.
-A metal round pan works best.
+A metal round pan works best, I use this pan by Fat Daddio in particular.
 Do not use a springform pan as the crack can let the quick caramel leak.
 I also do not recommend those silicone pans.